 “We'll not be there forever but there's so much to decide and we've things we have to do sooner than later, right away.
 Ron and Hermione will have Hermione's house and Harry and I are thinking we'd like to have a London flat where we could meet our Muggle friends, learn to live like Muggles.”

 Ron wanted to solidify the arrangement, so he reminded them of their meeting.
 “I know we're not in danger of detention but weren't we expected a while ago?”

 They paused at the base of the spiraling stair.
 Molly composed herself.
-Arthur said quietly, “Welcome home, stay as long as you like.”
+Arthur simled and winked, “Welcome home, stay as long as you like.”

 Arthur and Molly entered the office with the youngest of their family – a family enlarged and enhanced by their in-laws.
 They greeted Minerva McGonagall, Bill Mullens, Kingsley Shacklebolt and Albus Dumbledore's portrait.
 There was a murmur from the other portraits but nothing addressed to the arriving couples.

 Noting the happy faces Dumbledor teased, “Have I missed the party?”

 Harry walked quickly to his mentor's portrait, “No Professor, not yet, you'll definitely be invited.”

 Ginny joined Harry and teased Dumbledore as if he were another student in the common room, “Hi Professor.
 Lose any swords lately?”